 When is the best time to visit?

-Lisbon has warm summers with temperatures often in the high 20s, and wet, windy winters with temperatures around 10 degrees.
+Take a flight to Lisbon and enjoy the warm summers with temperatures often in the high 20s, and wet, windy winters with temperatures around 10 degrees.
 Even in the coldest months of December and January the city rarely sees freezing temperatures, although the rain can make it feel colder.
 The hottest months are July and August, and the coolest are December through February.

 Lisbon, Portugal's capital, lies across seven hills and overlooks the River Tagus.
 It's a charming old city, from Alfama, the Moorish-influenced part of town that survived the earthquake in 1755, to the lower town (or Baixa), that was flattened by it and later rebuilt in elegant 18th-century style.